miqu-s/fastlm/readme.md

 # FastLM

-FastLM is a fast and lightweight UI for Language Model inference :) <br>
+FastLM is a fast and lightweight UI for Language Model inference :) <br> (was lying around on my macbook.

 ## Features
 - Fast and lightweight